AhsaanPatterson/Elastic-SIEM-Lab/README.md

 <img src="https://imgur.com/nXOx0qW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </br>
 </br>
-5. Once the agent is installed, which can take a few minutes, you’ll see a message that says “Elastic Agent has been successfully installed.”
-It will automatically start collecting and forwarding logs to your Elastic SIEM instance, although it might take a few minutes for the logs to appear in the SIEM.
+5. After the agent installation is complete, which may take several minutes, you will receive a notification stating, “Elastic Agent has been successfully installed.”
+The agent will begin collecting and sending logs to your Elastic SIEM instance, but please allow some time for the logs to show up in the SIEM.
 </br>
 </br>
 <img src="https://imgur.com/F4M3W2p.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>